BestTimesToVisit.com Logo

 activity

-Experience the Okavango Delta as the locals do, silently gliding through its intricate network of channels in a traditional mokoro (dugout canoe).
-Your poler will navigate the shallow waters, allowing for unparalleled wildlife viewing of elephants, hippos, and a dazzling array of birdlife up close.
+Experience the Okavango Delta as the locals do, silently gliding through its labyrinthine waterways in a traditional mokoro (dugout canoe).
+Your poler will expertly navigate the shallow channels, bringing you face-to-face with hippos, crocodiles, and an astonishing array of birdlife.
+This is the quintessential Okavango experience, offering unparalleled intimacy with the environment.

-Track Wildlife on Foot with a Wilderness Guide
+Track Wildlife on Foot with a Bushman Guide

 activity